Shared Differential Clustering across Single-cell RNA Sequencing Datasets with the Hierarchical Dirichlet Process: Simulation Study

 \subsection{Simulation 3}

 For Simulation 3, we generate 20 replicated sets of data, with $C_1 =300$ and $C_2 = 400$ cells, for dataset 1 and 2, respectively, with $G=150$ genes.
-We assume a total of 3 cell subtypes, with proportions $(p_{1,1},p_{2,1}, p_{3,1}) = (0.8,0.2,0)$ and $(p_{1,2},p_{2,2}, p_{3,2}) = (0.8,0,0.2)$ for dataset 1 and 2, respectively.
+We assume a total of 3 cell subtypes, with proportions $(p_{1,1},p_{2,1}, p_{3,1}) = (0.8,0.2, 0)$ and $(p_{1,2},p_{2,2}, p_{3,2}) = (0.8,0,0.2)$ for dataset 1 and 2, respectively.
 In addition, we assume that the first 70 percent of the genes are both DE and DD, and remaining genes are both non-DE and non-DD.
 Unique parameters and allocation variables used to simulate each set of data are identical across replicates.
 We also assume that the mean expressions $(\mu_{j,g})$ for DE genes follows a log-normal distribution with log-mean $m_j$ for each cluster $j$ and $m_{1:J} = (-3,5,8)$.
 The true relationship between mean and dispersions is assumed to be linear on the log-scale.
-Simulation details are provided in Web Appendix B. MCMC set-ups are the same as for the previous simulations but under the empirical linear setting only.
-Figure \ref{fig:case3_summary} shows that Norm-HDP recovers well the true mean and dispersion parameters (result based on single set of data).
-In addition, heat-maps for the true and estimated latent counts show similar patterns (Web Appendix B).
+Simulation details are provided in Web Appendix \ref{sec:sim3}.
+In this case, we focus on the linear model with empirical priors.
+Figure \ref{fig:case3_summary} shows that NormHDP recovers well the true mean and dispersion parameters (result based on single set of data).
+In addition, heat-maps for the true and estimated latent counts show similar patterns (Web Appendix \ref{sec:sim3_results}).

-Using the global marker gene detection method proposed in Section \ref{sec:markers}, the range of the FDR, across the 20 replicated sets of data, corresponding to the mean expressions is $(0, 0.047)$ and dispersions is $(0,0.028)$, hence Norm-HDP is sufficient in detecting the true global marker genes.
-Relationships between mean absolute LFCs and tail probabilities for a single set of data are shown in Web Figure B.5, in which case the FDR is $0$ and $0.019$ for the mean expressions and dispersions, respectively.
+Using the global marker gene detection method proposed in Section \ref{sec:markers}, the range of the false discovery rate (FDR), across the 20 replicated sets of data, corresponding to the mean expressions is $(0, 0.019)$ and dispersions is $(0,0.045)$, hence NormHDP is sufficient in detecting the true global marker genes.
+Relationships between mean absolute LFCs and tail probabilities for a single set of data are shown in Figure \ref{fig:DE_DD_test}, in which case the FDR is $0$ and $0.028$ for the mean expression and dispersion, respectively.
+The thresholds $\tau_0$ and $\omega_0$ for computing the LFC are set to $1$ for both DD and DE.